reedington/QUFIK_TUNGA/README.md

 ### Summary

-DeepSeeker is an open-source model implemented in the *** notebook.
+DeepSeeker is an open-source model implemented in the Article Generation for Developers notebook.
 However, the initial implementation demonstrated a sluggish performance.
 To overcome this limitation, we incorporated OpenAI GPT-4 into the system, enhancing the model's speed and responsiveness.
+However, the model is still available to be run.
+Using a GPU would incur a wait time of about 5-10 minutes.
+Using a CPU would incur a wait time of about 10 minutes.

 ### OpenAI GPT-4 Integration

-To address the speed constraints, we seamlessly integrated OpenAI GPT-4 into DeepSeeker.
+To address the speed constraints, we seamlessly integrated OpenAI GPT-4 to achieve wait times of 3 minutes or less.
 This not only accelerates the model's processing but also leverages the advanced capabilities of GPT-4, providing improved efficiency and more accurate outcomes.

-### Functions in the Notebook

-While the functions in the notebook are not directly connected to the D.A.R.T.H app, they play a crucial role in specific tasks.
-Operating through user input, these functions enable dynamic interaction with the model.
-Users can input queries or data, triggering the model's processes and obtaining valuable insights and outputs.